Loving Proof (album)

 Loving Proof is the second studio album by American country music artist Ricky Van Shelton.
 The Singles, "I'll Leave This World Loving You", "From a Jack to a King", and "Living Proof" all reached number one on the charts."Hole In My Pocket" reached number 4.
 The album was certified platinum by the RIAA on December 20, 1989.

+Most of the songs on the album were originally recorded by other artists.
 "From a Jack to a King" is a cover of Ned Miller's crossover hit from 1962.
-"He's Got You" was first performed by Patsy Cline as the opening track on her 1963 album, Sentimentally Yours.
+"He's Got You" was first recorded by Patsy Cline as the opening track on her 1963 album, Sentimentally Yours.
+"I'll Leave This World Loving You" was originally recorded by Wayne Kemp and released as the B-side to his single "Harlan County" in 1974.
+"Don't Send Me No Angels" was originally recorded by Wayne Kemp and released in 1983.
+"Hole in My Pocket" was originally recorded by Little Jimmy Dickens and released in 1958.
+"Somebody's Back in Town" was originally recorded by The Wilburn Brothers and released in 1959.